interlinksoftware/integrationhub/templates/ssh-to-tcp/2.3/readme.md

 #### Format

-The format output redfines how you wish to transform the message
+The format output redefines how you wish to transform the message

 <br />